Shaking tent ceremony: History

-Although, the origin of this ceremony is not quite known, Samuel Champlain wrote about it in the early 17th century as he travelled to present-day Canada for France.
-Some think that this is one of the first ceremony to be watched and written about in America.
-There are several written accountants of this ceremony and most agree that the tent is a circular shape and covered in some material.
+Although the origin of this ceremony is not quite known, Samuel Champlain wrote about it in the early 17th century as he travelled to present-day Canada for France.
+Some think that this is one of the first ceremonies to be watched and written about in America.
+There are several written accounts of this ceremony and most agree that the tent is a circular shape and covered in some material.
 Most write about the violent shaking they witnessed and noises they heard coming from the tent, these accounts vary depending on the style the tribe uses to conduct the ceremony and the personality of the writer, but most accounts explain a central theme.
 The Ojibwa tribe that uses this ceremony would use it around the fall and springtime as other tribes gather and use this great ceremony to influence the other tribes around them.
 The Cree tribe historically called this ceremony the Bow Pole Dance, but more recently has conferred it the name “Spirit Lodge”.
 The Cree would use the ceremony to help their children to understand the power of ceremonies and how useful these ceremonies can be.
 They would also use this ceremony to cure sickness and even reported that terminal cancer has been cured through this ceremony.
 The Cree showed spikes in using this ceremony in the 1960s and went to another tribe for their strong spiritual leader for cures to their ailments.
 This ceremony in today’s society is still used but not as openly accepted as it once was but it still seen as a huge part of their culture.
 In recent days, some people believe that this ceremony has been corrupted and is used to kill people, while others believe that it is still a part of their identity and should be used to help their tribes.
 Those who want to keep to their culture are trying to keep this ceremony remembered and alive.

 Tribes

 There are many tribes in Canada and the Northern United States that practice this ceremony.
 It is a way to connect to their spiritual side and find answers to all questions of life.
 One of the most notable tribes that have practiced this ceremony is the Algonquin tribe, which some say is the most prominent tribe to use this ceremony.
-Other tribes are the Gros Ventres, Assiniboine, Blackfeet, Ojibwe, Cree, and some other tribes in Northern Canada and Quebec.
+Other tribes are the Gros Ventres, Assiniboine, Blackfeet, Mi'kmaq, Ojibwe, Cree, and some other tribes in Northern Canada and Quebec.